mughees-asif/portfolio/content/projects/DeepLearningPPO.md

 showInProjects: true
 ---

 Undergraduate thesis based on using the Proximal Policy Optimisation (PPO) algorithm to train an agent to balance an inverted double pendulum.
-I am under the supervision of <b><a target="_blank" href="https://www.sems.qmul.ac.uk/staff/a.nanjangud">Dr. Angadh Nanjangud</b></a>.
+Conducted under the supervision of <b><a target="_blank" href="https://www.sems.qmul.ac.uk/staff/a.nanjangud">Dr. Angadh Nanjangud</b></a>.